Originally posted here on LinkedIn by Lewis Garrad, Employee Research and Engagement, Growth Markets.

 The natural progression of this is that organizations of the future will see it as necessary and responsible to use this data to assess and understand candidate fit before giving someone a job – particularly if it’s managerial or professional.
 In the same way that a lender looks to vet your credit history when planning to loan you money (as a route to understanding how reliable you are), employers could use your digital footprint to help them understand if you’re really the right person for the role without even needing to speak to you.
 The data they can get online would be far more valid and reliable.

-The crucial prerequisite here of course is that you have some sort social media profile.
+The crucial prerequisite here of course is that you have some sort social media profile or a small online business that many are setting up now to receive a passive income stream, thanks to website hosting services such as these that have been reviewed by sitebeginner.com.
 Without it you are an unknown quantity – a black box.
 Indeed, some tools have responded to this by giving an estimate of how accurate they believe they are based on the amount of information they can find about you.

 The point is that the employer of the future might not even consider you as an employee for a professional position without being able to see a substantial data footprint from your online life.
 As the science and research around this improves, the links between your online social footprint and your potential at work are likely to strengthen and become even more valid.
 If you have a problem with this consider if you feel it’s worse than online marketers using the same information to advertise products to you, directly to your inbox or Facebook feed (which already happens).